yodrew/yodrew.github.io/_pages/front/introduction.md

 2. The primary condition of healing is profound rest.
 3. The most profound psychic rest occurs in extended total darkness _as a physiological response_

 Because the process of healing is automatic, it is foolproof.
 The psyche needs darkness for rest like lungs need air for breathing and eyes need light for seeing.
 It knows no substitute.
-Healing happens involuntarily---by itself---when we voluntarily provide ourselves sufficient conditions of rest.
+Healing happens involuntarily---by itself---when we voluntarily provide ourselves with sufficient conditions of rest.
 This is fully developed in [secret](/darkroom-retreat#secret).
 It is contextualized in [hygienic psychology](/psychology#hygienic-psychology).

 Through abstract theory and concrete practice, this book tells how to provide all the conditions of rest in perfect proportion.
 Most importantly, it introduces the passive, hygienic _attitude_ toward healing.
 Merely knowing it opens the door to super-intensified healing, ie, miracles.
 When you are ready, you can walk through it.